Blogs

 What are LED lights

-This section controls the LED to turn on, turn off or to dim up and down, when current is drawn from the electrical source.
+This section controls the LED to turn on, turn off or dim up and down when a current is drawn from the electrical source.
 It also enables more advanced functions of temperature or colour changes.

 The housing is the holding enclosure for the LED lamp and is typically constructed from aluminium, and the base is the bottom section of the bulb.

-One type is High power LEDs which are LED lights with large power ratings, and are used for spotlights, stages and even flashlights.
+One type is power LEDs, which are LED lights with large power ratings and are used for spotlights, stages and even flashlights.

 Another type is Bi-color LEDs which, as the name suggests, emit two colours depending on the configuration of the leads, which are usually two anodes and a cathode.